gokulpch/Openshfit_V3.6/README.md

-# Openshfit_V3.6
-Openshift Installation and S2I using Ultrahook &amp; Github
+# Openshfit (3.6) Installation and Source to Image - Github and Ultrahook